Admission Criteria Include:

 - TOEFL or IELTS test scores for international applicants

 - Two letters of recommendation

 An earned undergraduate degree from an accredited institution is required to be considered for admission to the MIB program.
-A degree in international business or significant coursework in international business is preferred (exceptions made for students applying to the Double-Degree program with Koc University or Shanghai Jiao Tong University).
 Graduate course work, whether degree has been fully completed or not, will also be taken into consideration.
 Transcripts from all institutions attended must be submitted to the Darla Moore School of Business.

-Applicants must provide a valid Graduate Management Admissions Test (GMAT) or GRE score to be considered for admission to the MIB program.
+Applicants must provide a valid GMAT or GRE score to be considered for admission to the MIB program.
 To be valid, test scores must be no older than five years.
-Learn more about the GMAT on the GMAT website.
-The institutional/program code for the school is JV2-TP-38 and the GRE Institutional Code is 5818.
+The Institutional/program GMAT code for the school is JV2-TP-38 and the GRE Institutional Code is 5818.

 Admission review requires two letters of recommendation.
 Either professional or academic letters of recommendation are accepted.

 The application for admission requires a statement of purpose (500-word essay) that should outline why you want to earn the MIB degree.
 There are additional short essay questions to answer (your choice of three out of five questions).
 Space is also provided to add a personal essay.
 This essay should be used to explain unique or specific circumstances concerning any part of your application where you feel the admissions committee might have concerns.